 School Religious Studies Trip to Amsterdam

 Amsterdam is a truly diverse city with a great mixture of cultures and history.
-Popular visits on an RE Tour include Anne Frank’s House, the Jewish Historical Museum and Schouwburg Theatre and the Corrie Ten Boom House in Haarlem.
+Popular visits on a Religious Studies trip include Anne Frank’s House, the Jewish Historical Museum and Schouwburg Theatre, and the Corrie Ten Boom House in Haarlem.
 As Amsterdam thrives on its diverse mix of cultures and religions so do its many tourists who come to experience a city with some of the most fascinating museums, art galleries and tourist attractions you will find anywhere.

 Study themes: Religion and Prejuduce, Religion, War and Peace, Places of Worship